Ibrahim Salah (footballer, born 2001): Basel

 On 1 September 2025, Salah joined Swiss Super League club FC Basel.

+Loan to Royal Antwerp

+On 4 August 2026, he returned to Belgium and joined Royal Antwerp on loan with an option to buy.

 International career

 Born in Belgium, Salah is of Moroccan descent.
 He was called up to the Morocco U23s for a training camp in November 2022.

 In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself, where the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.

 In August 2023, Salah was called up for the first time to join the Moroccan senior national team, for the upcoming games against Liberia and Burkina Faso.